 Typically, a signed limited edition print costs more than a signed open edition print which costs more than an unsigned open edition.

 If you have been looking for a particular print of Jack Vettriano you may come across bookplate prints.
 These are, literally, pictures from Vettriano's books that people have removed and often mounted and framed.
 You may also find that these are signed which often happens at gallery and signing events.
 The colour and print quality is very good, which can be confirmed by anyone who has ever read Vettriano's books.
 When these are mounted and framed they are of a high quality and should definitely be considered if you are looking for a specific signed print.

-If you are looking for an open edition print then go for quality by buying a lithograph, or buy directly from a Jack Vettriano official stockist.
+If you are looking for an open edition print then go for quality by buying a lithograph, and buy directly from a Jack Vettriano official stockist.